Lallans

-Lallans (/ˈlælənz/ LAL-ənz, /sco/; a Modern Scots variant of the word lawlands, referring to the lowlands of Scotland), is a term that was traditionally used to refer to the Scots language as a whole.
+Lallans (/ˈlælənz/ LAL-ənz, /sco/; a Modern Scots variant of the word lawlands, referring to the lowlands of Scotland), means the Scots language, or certain varieties of it.

+The term was traditionally used to refer to the Scots as a whole.
 However, more recent interpretations assume it refers to the dialects of south and central Scotland, while Doric, a term once used to refer to Scots dialects in general, is now generally seen to refer to the Mid Northern Scots dialects spoken in the north-east of Scotland.

 Burns and Stevenson

 Both Robert Burns and Robert Louis Stevenson used it to refer to the Scots language as a whole.